Git Primer for the Impatient#

 $ git init

-Clone an existing repository
+Cloning an existing repository#

 To clone an existing repository, type the command: